varevarao/express-react-simple/README.md

 # Express Server + React app
 The app is setup using an **Express.js server**, running at port (process.env.PORT) 300 by default.
-The express app uses a **JSX view engine** (by [the react team](https://github.com/reactjs/express-react-views)), in order to simplify the process of returning a React.js app, as well as supporting API routes on the same server.
+The express app uses a **create-react-app** (by [the facebook team](https://github.com/facebook/create-react-app)) based app, in order to simplify the process of returning a compiled React.js app, as well as supporting API routes on the same server.

 ## Setup
 ### Heroku